-Our concern for the next quarter will be consistent with direction noted above.
-We will be interested in the Department's efforts beyond the procedure and structures for risk management.
-We will focus on the Departments efforts to address early identification of officers exhibiting risk behaviors, those who continue to have problems despite efforts to address them, and the broader use of risk assessment and intervention across the Department.
+Our concern for the next reporting period will be consistent with the direction noted above.
+We will be interested in the Department's efforts moving beyond the current procedures and structures for risk management.
+We will focus on the Department's efforts to develop and implement risk-related analyses that can be incorporated into the existing process and new database.